-This unique cluster of Herkimer Diamonds includes includes 7 quartz crystals in all.
+This spectacular C grade cluster of Herkimer Diamonds includes includes 7 quartz crystals in all.
 Two large double terminated (dt) take center stage.
 Nested between them set five smaller crystals.

 The largest dt Herkimer measures 40x33 mm, it's clarity is pretty good.
 Many small inclusions look cool with a loupe.
 An oil slick like rainbow comes from a large, clear inclusion.